-9. Badminton
+13. Badminton

-The club will introduce the six components of fitness, basic skills, rules and regulations, teamwork, and game situations in badminton.
-Materials will also be presented in different ways including hands-on opportunities to practice their skills at any level.
+The club will introduce the six components of fitness, basic skills, rules and regulation, teamwork, and game situations in badminton.
+Materials will also be presented in different ways including handson opportunities to practice their skills at any level.

-10. Volleyball
+14. Volleyball

-This club is formed to enhance the skills of the students in playing volleyball.
+This club is formed to enhance the skills of the students in playing the game.
 Members will be exposed to physical exercises and trainings that will develop their expertise in this sport.
 The value of discipline and camaraderie are also enhanced in this club.

-11. Table Tennis
+15. Table Tennis

-This club is designed for high school students to provide members the necessary training to enhance their skills in playing table tennis.
-It also provides students an avenue to develop sportsmanship, camaraderie and self-discipline.
+This club is designed for high school students to provide members the necessary training to enhance their skills in playing the game.
+It also provides students an avenue to develop sports manship, camaraderie and self-discipline.

-12. Baseball/Softball
+16. Baseball/Softball

 This club introduces the basic skills and techniques of the game.
 The goal is to expose the students to the game, focusing on the different skills needed to play the sport.
-It also provides students an avenue to develop sportsmanship, camaraderie and self-discipline.
+It also provides students an avenue to develop sportsmanship, camaraderie and selfdiscipline.

-13. Chess
+17. Chess

-The Chess Club is a club that develops the basic fundamentals and strategies of chess.
+The Chess Club is a club that develops the basic fundamentals of chess and teaches strategies.
 Members of the chess club will benefit from the strategic thinking, logic, learning to read an opponent and development of mental stamina and patience.

-14. Ultimate Frisbee
+18. Frisbee